Attu Island: Postwar

 In July 2007, the boots and foot bones of a Japanese soldier were found on the island, and on May 23, 2008, the remains of two more Japanese soldiers were discovered by U.S. Coast Guard Petty Officer 3rd Class Richard Brahm, a public affairs specialist who was a documentarian for the remains recovery team.
 More remains were located at the burial site, but were left untouched with plans to return at a later time and have them exhumed properly.

 On August 1, 2010, the United States Coast Guard LORAN station on Attu permanently ceased operation.
 On August 27, 2010, the station was decommissioned and the Coast Guard personnel left, leaving the island with no resident population.

 On June 7, 2012, the 70th anniversary of the Japanese invasion, Senator Lisa Murkowski and United States Coast Guard Rear Admiral Thomas Ostebo travelled to Attu and dedicated a memorial to Attu Village, its residents who died in Japanese captivity, and the survivors who were unable to return.

 In 2015, Attu Island was visited by pilot and world circumnavigator Michael Smith.
 The island was a crucial refueling stop for Smith as he made his way from Adak island in the Aleutian Islands to Japan.
 As the island is uninhabited, he had to first fly containers of fuel there and then return as part of the journey from Adak to Japan.
 He was advised against staying overnight as there are large rats on the island.

 After three months of efforts in digging up and removing contaminated soil from the island in the summer of 2016 via funding from the Formerly Used Defense Sites program, it was expected that further efforts would be required to finish the environmental clean up of the island.

 In 2017, a 7.8 magnitude earthquake had its epicenter west of Attu.

+In 2022, the island was visited by Mack Rutherford who made an emergency landing during a flight from Japan to Alaska.
+After staying overnight he was able to safely continue his journey the next day.